 Be sure to be clear on everyone’s expectations, so there are fewer surprises on the day of the event.
 Some things to remember:

-- Be clear time/date of the program, how much time you need presenters to arrive before the program, and the amount of time you expect the person to speak.
-Be sure to allow time for discussion/questions if possible, and make sure the presenter understands this.
+- Be clear time/date of the program, when they should arrive, and the amount of time you expect the person to speak.
+Be sure to allow time for discussion/questions if possible.

-- If there is a panel, especially, give presenters an idea of what to watch for from the designated time-keeper (and don’t forget to designate a time-keeper!).
+- Tell presenters what to watch for from the designated time-keeper (and don’t forget to designate a time-keeper!).

 - Make sure the presenters or panelists understand the ground rules you have for other participants ahead of time.
 They may have others to suggest or add.

-- Make sure you know who is responsible for what: will you (or another facilitator) discuss the ground rules?
+- Make sure you know who is responsible for what: who will discuss the ground rules?
 Or will the expert?
 Who will moderate questions?